 - a.
-The purpose for which the fixed asset is required is in keeping with the objectives of the city and will provide significant, direct and tangible benefit to it. - b.
-The fixed asset has been budgeted for. - c.
-The purchase is absolutely necessary as there is no alternative city asset that could be upgraded or adapted. - d.
-The fixed asset is appropriate to the task or requirement and is cost effective over the life of the asset. - e.
-The fixed asset is compatible with existing equipment and will not result in unwarranted additional expenditure on other assets or resources. - f.
-Space and other necessary facilities to accommodate the asset are in place.
+New acquisitions should be informed by the Asset Management Plan in the case of infrastructure assets, land, and buildings - b.
+The purpose for which the fixed asset is required is in keeping with the objectives of the city and will provide significant, direct and tangible benefit to it. - c.
+The fixed asset has been budgeted for. - d.
+The purchase is absolutely necessary as there is no alternative city asset that could be upgraded or adapted. - e.
+The fixed asset is appropriate to the task or requirement and is cost effective over the life of the asset. - f.
+The fixed asset is compatible with existing equipment and will not result in unwarranted additional expenditure on other assets or resources. - g.
+Space and other necessary facilities to accommodate the asset are in place. - h.

-g.
 The most suitable and appropriate type, brand, and model etc. has been selected.